ArthurChiao/arthurchiao.github.io/_posts/2017-01-01-ovs-deep-dive-2.md

 ## 1. OVSDB Overview

-The `ovsdb-server` program provides RPC interfaces to one or more Open vSwitch databases (OVSDBs).
+`ovsdb-server` provides RPC interfaces to one or more Open vSwitch databases (OVSDBs).
 It supports JSON-RPC client connections over active or passive TCP/IP or Unix domain sockets.
 Each OVSDB file may be specified on the command line as database.
 If none is specified, the default is `/etc/openvswitch/conf.db`.

-OVSDB holds switch-level configurations:
+OVSDB holds **switch-level** configurations:

 * bridges, interfaces, tunnel info
 * OVSDB and OpenFlow controller addresses